protopopov1122/8SMC1/README.md

 Motivation
 ===================
 This project started with goal to create two-axis moving laser using existing stepper motor and controller for physics lab for educational purposes.
 Currently it is more universal and has more features.
+After first version release, there may added also other device types and functions.

 Known issues
 ===================